Chitaoji/textpy/README.md

 * Updated function `textpy` :
   * `Path` objects are now acceptable as parameters.
   * New optional parameter `home` to specify the home path.
-* More flexible presentation of output when calling `TextPy.findall`.
+* More flexible presentation of output from `TextPy.findall`.

 ### v0.1.4
 * Fixed a display problem of README on PyPI.